RayquazaGX/swigraylib/readme.md

     - `physac.h` (optional, off by default)
 - Supported languages:
     - [x] Lua (5.1 ~ 5.4, or LuaJIT)
+        - Version 5.1 or 5.2 needed if compile to wasm

 ## Build ##